 Thousand Islands HK – Map & Elevation

 The hike to the “Reservoir Islands Viewpoint” is along Section 10 of the MacLehose Trail and is relatively easy.
 For the most part, it’s shaded, paved, and flat.
 However, the mid-section of the trail involves an incline, which fortunately isn’t too steep.

-To start the Thousand Islands Lake hike, you need to make your way to So Kwun Wat Tsuen, a village at the southern end of Tai Lam Chung Country Park.
+To start the Thousand Islands Lake hike, make your way to So Kwun Wat Tsuen, a village at the southern end of Tai Lam Chung Country Park.

 How to get to Tai Lam Chung Reservoir

 The easiest way to access the viewing point for Tai Lam Chung Reservoir is from So Kwun Wat village.
 Unfortunately, there is only one green minibus 43 that goes to the village.

 To catch the number 43 GMB, make your way to Tuen Mun.
 For most of you, the West Rail Line is the easiest way to get here.
 At the MTR station, take Exit B and locate the stop for the minibus (read Irene’s comment below).
 Alternatively, you could take an express bus to Tuen Mun and interchange at common bus stop with GMB 43.

 Ride the minibus till the last stop on So Kwun Wat Tsuen Road, next to the Tin Hau Temple.
 This is the starting point for the hike.